Portland man sentenced to 40 years for domestic violence murder

 A judge on Monday sentenced a Portland man who murdered his longtime partner to 40 years in prison, citing in part the need to take seriously a crime of domestic violence.

-Anthony Leng, 42, pleaded guilty in September, and the 40-year sentence was the maximum allowed under his plea agreement.
+Anthony Leng, 42, pleaded guilty in September and the 40-year sentence was the maximum allowed under his plea agreement.
 He shot 36-year-old Sokha Khuon at least five times in the Portland home they shared with two of their three children.
 The state asked the judge to impose that highest possible sentence, and the defense recommended a lesser penalty of 30 years.
-The hearing took place Monday morning at the Cumberland County Courthouse.
+The hearing was held Monday morning at the Cumberland County Courthouse.

 “For me to impose a 30-year sentence in this case would suggest that the courts do not take as seriously as they should a crime of this nature, and that’s not a message that the courts want to send to the community or to the defendant or to the victim’s family,” Superior Court Justice Andrew Horton said.